JaedanC/PythonTutorial/docs/Basics.md

 | >        | Is greater than                      |
 | >=       | Is greater than                      |

 And finally for now it would be good to become familiar with some boolean operators.
-These allow you to combine True or False statements in various ways.
+These allow you to combine True and False statements in various ways.
 These are slightly different to the operators above as they are actually english words.
 This may likely be your first introduction to a *keyword* in Python.
 Keywords are reserved words that have special meaning.

 | Operator | Description                          |
 | -------- | ------------------------------------ |